mritsurgeon/classify.io/README.md

 * **Model Performance**: Finding the right balance between accuracy and performance is crucial, especially when working with large datasets.
 * **System Resources**: The resources required can vary significantly depending on the size of the dataset.
 While testing was conducted on a CPU, a GPU is recommended for handling large datasets to improve processing efficiency and performance.
 * **Integration Challenges**: Combining different technologies like Apache Tika, spaCy, ChromaDB, and Ollama required attention to compatibility and configuration details.
-Each component's setup and performance had to be finely tuned to achieve a seamless workflow.
+Each component's setup and performance has to be finely tuned to achieve a seamless workflow.

+## Under Construction

+* The API functionality is yet to be integrated.
+* The Veeam backup server configuration in the UI currently holds placeholder data.

 ## License